 - Grant providing up to \$1.9 million in the aggregate for Ovaprene research from the Eunice Kennedy Shriver Natic Institute of Child Health and Human Development (NICHD), a division of the National Institutes of Health (NIH).
-T Company previously received award payments totaling \$224,665. - Second Notice of Award, for the additional \$982,851, followed the NIH's review of a data analysis and other result the first phase of research supporting Ovaprene.
+T Company received award payments totaling \$224,665 in 2018. - Second Notice of Award, for an additional \$982,851, followed the NIH's review of a data analysis and other result the first phase of research supporting Ovaprene.
+These funds are being used to offset certain costs related to the postcoital test clinical trial.